conorparnell/TapeShelf/README.md

-Work in progress -- soon to: read/write csv files. discogs collection integration mostly complete.
+Work in progress personal project, command line cassette tape organization application, utilizing Spring framework with PostgreSQL to populate and manipulate a database by reading a Discogs.com-generated media collection file